starrieste/dwu/README.md

 ### Wallpaper Setting Thingy

 You do need to install a capable wallpaper setter.
-Right now, the only supported ones are awww, feh (hopefully), and nitrogen (probably)
+Right now, the only supported ones are awww, swww, feh (hopefully), and nitrogen (probably)
 I considered keeping awww-git as a mandatory dependency on the AUR package, but realized for anyone using X11 it would take ages to compile for no reason.
 So please install it yourself!